cs231n/cs231n.github.io/classification.md

 <div class="fig figleft fighighlight">
   <img src="/assets/cveg.jpeg">
   <div class="figcaption">Example of a 5-fold cross-validation run for the parameter <b>k</b>.
 For each value of <b>k</b> we train on 4 folds and evaluate on the 5th.
 Hence, for each <b>k</b> we receive 5 accuracies on the validation fold (accuracy is the y-axis, each result is a point).
 The trend line is drawn through the average of the results for each <b>k</b> and the error bars indicate the standard deviation.
-Note that in this particular case, the cross-validation suggests that a value of about <b>k</b> = 7 works best on this particular dataset.
+Note that in this particular case, the cross-validation suggests that a value of about <b>k</b> = 10 works best on this particular dataset (corresponding to the peak in the plot).
 If we used more than 5 folds, we might expect to see a smoother (i.e. less noisy) curve.</div>
   <div style="clear:both"></div>
 </div>